aharley/pips2/README.md

 The final items in each line, `d_t` and d_v`, show the result of the `d_avg` metric on the training set and the validation set.
 Note that `d_v` will show `nan` until the first validation step.

-To reproduce the reference model, you should train for about 200k iterations (using the fully-exported dataset), with `B=4, S=36, crop_size=(256,384)`.
-Then, fine-tune for about 10k iterations at higher resolution and longer clips: `B=1, S=64, crop_size=(512,896)`.
+To reproduce the reference model, you should train for 200k iterations (using the fully-exported dataset), with `B=4, S=36, crop_size=(256,384)`.
+Then, fine-tune for 10k iterations using higher resolution and longer clips: `B=1, S=64, crop_size=(512,896)`.
 If you can afford a higher batch size, you should use it.
 For this high-resolution finetuning, you can either export new mp4s, or use `pointodysseydataset.py` directly.

 ## Testing